dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-domains.md

 #### Push threat feed updates

-Use the push method if your threat feeds that are not in newline-delimited format and available over HTTP, or if you prefer to manually update threat feeds on your own schedule.
+Use the push method if your threat feeds that are not in newline-delimited format, not available over HTTP, or if you prefer to manually update threat feeds on your own schedule.

 1. Create the GlobalThreatFeed YAML and save it to file.
    Replace the **name** field with your own name.
 The name is important in the later steps so make note of it.